Sheryl-Mathew/Bagging-Boosting-Bayesian-Optimisation/README.md

-# Bagging Boosting Bayesian Optimisation
+# Bagging Boosting Bayesian Optimisation of Adult Income Dataset

+## Goal

+To improve the prediction of Adult Income Dataset which predict whether income exceeds $50K/yr based on census data.
+Also known as "Census Income" dataset using Bagging, Boosting and Bayesian Optimisation

 ## Bagging